ajdhefley/suite-slimmer-angular/README.md

 * afterAll
 * run

 No special configuration is required.
-As long as your tests are configured under Jest, they will run with slim-suite.
+As long as your tests are configured under Jest, they will run with suite-slimmer.
 A Jasmine plugin is coming soon.

 ### Examples